miss3persin/blog-post-api/README.md

 # Blog Post API for Website Testing

 This repository contains a simple API that generates dummy blog post data for testing purposes.
-The API is built using Node.js and the 'json-server' package.
+The API is built using Node.js and the Express Framework.
 It's designed to provide realistic dummy data that can be used to populate a website's blog post section during development and testing.

 ## Features